-This information will help you care for yourself after your sentinel lymph node biopsy at Memorial Sloan Kettering (MSK).
+This information will help you care for yourself after your sentinel lymph node biopsy at MSK.

 You may have had a sentinel lymph node biopsy if you have breast cancer or melanoma.
 It allows your doctor to see if the cancer cells have spread to your lymph nodes.

 After Your Procedure

 Your incision (surgical cut) will be closed with Steri-Strips™ (thin strips of paper tape) or Dermabond® (surgical glue) and covered with a bandage.